celsiusnarhwal/hachitool/README.md

 > hachitool.summary("this is a summary")
 > ```

-If the `overwrite` argument is `True`, existing summary content will be erased:
+If the keyword-only `overwrite` argument is `True`, existing summary content will be erased:

 ```python
 import hachitool